Commonly asked questions:

 Why should I pay for internet by the GB instead of traditional speed tiers or “unlimited” plans?

-Simply put: because you’re only paying for what you use, and not paying for what you’re not using.
+Simply put: so that you’re only paying for what you use, and not paying for what you’re not using.

 With traditional ISP’s you’re always paying the same amount regardless of if they’re actually delivering the level of service they advertise, if the service is up or not, or if you’re actually using it or away from home or out of town on vacation.